Privacy Notice

 Appendix A – The Practice will share your information with these organisations where there is a legal basis to do so.

-Activity | Rationale |
+| Activity | Rationale |

 Commissioning and contractual purposes |

-Patients may opt out of having their personal confidential data used for planning and research.
-Please contact the surgery to apply for a Type 1 Opr out, or log on to NHS: Your Data Matters to apply a National Data Opt Out. |
+Patients may opt out of having their personal confidential data used for planning or research.
+Please contact your surgery to apply a Type 1 Opt out or logon to https://www.nhs.uk/your-nhs-data-matters/manage-your-choice/ to apply a National Data Opt Out Processor – Sussex ICB |

-Summary Care Record Including Additional Information |
+Summary Care Record Including additional information |

-Research |
+| Research |

 Purpose – We may share anonymous information with research companies for the purpose of exploring new ways of providing healthcare and treatment for patients with certain conditions.
 This data will not be used for any other purpose.
+Legal Basis –

-Where identifiable data is required for research, patient consent will be needed, unless there is a legitimate reason under law to do so or there is support under the Health Service (Control of Patient Information Regulations) 2002 (‘section 251 support’) applying via the Confidentiality Advisory Group in England and Wales. |
+Where identifiable data is required for research, patient consent will be needed, unless there is a legitimate reason under law to do so or there is support under the Health Service (Control of Patient Information Regulations) 2002 (‘section 251 support’) applying via the Confidentiality Advisory Group in England and Wales.
+Sharing of aggregated non identifiable data is permitted.
+Processor – Not applicable at May 2026 |

-Individual Funding Requests |
+| Individual Funding Requests |

 Purpose – We may need to process your personal information where we are required to fund specific treatment for you for a particular condition that is not already covered in our standard NHS contract.
+The clinical professional who first identifies that you may need the treatment will explain to you the information that is needed to be collected and processed to assess your needs and commission your care; they will gain your explicit consent to share this.
+You have the right to withdraw your consent at any time, but this may affect the decision to provide individual funding.
+Legal Basis –

 Data processor – Sussex ICB |

-Safeguarding Audits |
+| Safeguarding Audits |

 Data Processor – Sussex Integrated Care System and relevant health and social care organisations |

-Safeguarding Children | Purpose – We will share children’s personal information where there is a need to assess and evaluate any safeguarding concerns and to protect the safety of children.
+| Safeguarding Children | Purpose – We will share children’s personal information where there is a need to assess and evaluate any safeguarding concerns and to protect the safety of children.
 Legal Basis -

 Data Processor – West Sussex County Council hosted Safeguarding Team |

-Risk Stratification Prevention Care |
+| Risk Stratification Prevention Care |

 Purpose - ‘Risk stratification for case finding’ is a process for identifying and managing patients who have or may be at risk of health conditions (such as diabetes) or who are most likely to need healthcare services (such as people with frailty).
 Risk stratification tools used in the NHS help determine a person’s risk of suffering a particular condition and enable us to focus on preventing ill health before it develops.
+Information about you is collected from a number of sources including NHS Trusts, GP Federations and your GP Practice.
+A risk score is then arrived at through an analysis of your de-identified information.
+This can help us identify and offer you additional services to improve your health.
+If you do not wish information about you to be included in any risk stratification programmes, please let us know.
+We can add a code to your records that will stop your information from being used for this purpose.
+Please be aware that this may limit the ability of healthcare professionals to identify if you have or are at risk of developing certain serious health conditions.
+Type of Data – Identifiable/Pseudonymised/Anonymised/Aggregate Data Legal Basis -

 Data Processor – Sussex ICB |

-Public Health Screening Programmes (identifiable), Notifiable disease information (identifiable), Smoking Cessation (anonymous), Sexual Health (anonymous) Vaccination Programmes |
+| Public Health Screening Programmes (identifiable), Notifiable disease information (identifiable), Smoking Cessation (anonymous), Sexual Health (anonymous) Vaccination Programmes |

 Purpose – Personal identifiable and anonymous data is shared.